comp426-2022-spring/a99-rigel/README.md

 2. ```npm run install-all``` will install all of the dependencies for the project.
 3. ``` npm start ``` will start up the database and server (will not work if dependencies aren't installed).

 Essentially, if you clone this repository and run ```npm run startall``` from the project's root directory, the app should be opened.
-Of course, make sure you have Node and npm installed on your device before you do this.
+To close the app, use ctrl+C. Of course, make sure you have Node and npm installed on your device before you do this.
 Hope you enjoy!

 ## Demo